 Will the local community have input regarding the courthouse project?

 The Project Advisory Group will be the main source of ongoing community input to the project, but we understand that the public will have questions about it as well.
-The AOC will provide accurate and timely information throughout site selection, design, and construction: Updates will be posted to the California Courts Website, and media advisories will be distributed at key milestones.
+Judicial Council staff will provide accurate and timely information throughout site selection, design, and construction: Updates will be posted to the California Courts Website, and media advisories will be distributed at key milestones.
 We will conduct other public outreach as needed.

 Will the new courthouse provide space for any county departments?